 Whilst most die-hard fans will no doubt pray that the two will reunite in the future, this change of habit marks a good moment to take a look back at every film the brothers have made so far, and brutally rank them of course.
-My ordering is likely to offend almost every other Coens fan out there — that’ll probably include myself when I re-read this piece a few years down the line.
+Ranking the Coen Brothers’ films is no easy feat, and my ordering is likely to offend almost every other Coens fan out there — that’ll probably include myself when I re-read this piece a few years down the line.

 18. Raising Arizona (1987)

 It’s insulting enough that I’ve only seen this movie three times.
 Performances are excellent and subtler than they first appear, especially the relationship between Nicholas Cage and his partner-in-kidnapping Holly Hunter, but Raising Arizona’s heartwarming end isn’t substance enough.
 The slapstick comedy is less witty than later efforts, and the Coen’s mixture of sincerity and screwball is not yet cohesive enough to make the hairs on one’s neck stand up.

 “Would that it were so simple”